Español

 Proximal hamstring tendinosis

 Acute rupture of the hamstring tendons is a painful condition commonly caused by rapid acceleration or deceleration.
-This sort of rapid change of speed is often experienced in sporting activity such as soccer, football, and water skiing.
-High grade injuries, consisting of full tears of the tendon or near complete tears, are typically associated with severe pain initially in the first 2 days, followed by pain, bruising and difficulty walking which gradually improve.
+Importantly, this sort of rapid change of speed is often experienced in sporting activity such as soccer, football, and water skiing.
+High grade injuries, consisting of full tears of the tendon or near complete tears, are typically associated with severe pain initially in the first 2 days.
+In those high grade injuries, pain, bruising and difficulty walking follow, although they gradually improve.

-Chronic pain in the hamstring is typically associated with high level athletes who have put a lot of stress on the hamstring over many years, such as long distance runners.
-The pain is typically associated with exercise and with sitting.
+Chronic pain in the hamstring is typically associated with high-level athletes who have put significant stress on the hamstring over many years.
+For example, long distance runners can suffer hamstring pain.
+More generally, the pain is associated with exercise and with sitting.

 Treatments for Hamstring Pain